elbecerrasoto/pandoomain/docs/README.md

 #### `absence_presence.tsv`

 Contains the hits and neighbor proteins annotated domains.
-Each row is a genome with its patterns of absence or precense of all the domains found by the pipeline.
+Each row is a genome with its patterns of absence or presence of all the domains found by the pipeline.

-If only the initial qurey domains are wanted a simple selection of the correnct columns will do.
+If only the initial query domains are wanted a simple selection of the correct columns will do.

 It looks like: